dinsmoro/GRITI/README.md

 - RTI (range-time-intensity) \[ISR]
 - FFT, Lomb-Scargle, & CPSD (cross-power spectral density) \[all]
 - Walking FFT \[delta-vTEC, AMPERE-derived ionospheric model estimates, NASA OMNI data]
-- Sliding correlation
+- Sliding correlation, walking-sliding correlation
-- Walking correlation

 ## Installation
 To get the code from this repository, clone it using Git or click the green Code button at the top and "Download ZIP".
 All of the functions need to be in the same directory as **GRITI_main.py** but the data sources folder and other output folders can be set elsewhere in **GRITI_main_settings.ini**.